 India’s small and medium businesses (SMBs) is set to get a boost with the Facebook and Reliance deal after struggling to fight against the covid-19 pandemic.

 Facebook and Reliance Deal

-Facebook announced to invest Rs 43,574 crore into Jiomart which is a subsidiary of the Reliance Retail Limited.
-Facebook will use the WhatsApp as a platform to help customer to directly place an order.
+Facebook announced to invest Rs 43,574 crore into Jiomart which is a subsidiary of Reliance Retail Limited.
+Facebook will use WhatsApp as a platform to help customers directly place an order.
 The deal will make Facebook’s commitment to boost the growth of Indian entrepreneurship.

 Reliance welcomes Facebook for our long-term partnership to grow and transform the digital ecosystem of India which will help the Indian shop owners.

 The partnership between Jio and Facebook will help to light Prime Minister Narendra Modi’s ‘Digital India’ and would transform India digitally.